charliedolton/Windows-WiFi-Password-Getter/README.md

 # DISCLAIMER:

 This tool is only to be used on your own machines and for ethical purposes only.
+It has been developed for educational purposes only.
 I cannot be held responsible for misuse of this tool.
 Misuse can result in criminal charges being brought against the persons in question.
 Please use this tool responsibly.

 # Windows-WiFi-Password-Getter